-Recruiters spend an average of 7.4 seconds on a single CV they receive.
-That’s barely enough time to read two mid-length sentences.
-How is it even possible to select the best candidates in so little time?
+Recruiters spend an average of 7.4 seconds on a single CV.
+That’s barely enough time to read two sentences.
+But you can encourage recruiters to read your application in full.
+How?
+Start with a CV personal profile.

-A personal profile, also called a CV summary, is a short paragraph at the top of your CV or resume.
-It should work like an elevator pitch: briefly describe your expertise, skills, and achievements to encourage the hiring manager to read the rest of your CV or resume.
+A personal profile, also called a CV summary, is a short paragraph at the top of your application.
+It’s like an elevator pitch: a catchy summary of your expertise, skills, and achievements.

 This guide will show you: